Analysis | What we know about Trump’s trip to the hospital last November

 He did not go back for the second part of his physical.
 There was no report released after his November visit, as there had been the preceding February.
 In June, Trump's team did produce a memo memorializing the president's health, including an assertion that the president had completed his physical at the White House.
 That report came at a useful time, politically: Trump's halting walk down a ramp at the U.S. Military Academy at West Point earlier in the month raised questions about his health and fortitude.
 (Trump is the oldest person to serve as president.)

-All a bit murky, but a mystery which eventually faded.
-Until Tuesday, when a new book from New York Times reporter Michael Schmidt was published.
-It included an interesting new detail about Trump’s trip to the hospital:
+All a bit murky, but a mystery that eventually faded.
+Until Tuesday, when a book from New York Times reporter Michael Schmidt was published.
+It includes an interesting new detail about Trump’s trip to the hospital:

 “In reporting for this book, I learned that in the hours leading up to Trump’s trip to the hospital, word went out in the West Wing for the vice president to be on standby to take over the powers of the presidency temporarily if Trump had to undergo a procedure that would have required him to be anesthetized.
 Pence never assumed the powers of the presidency, and the reason for Trump’s trip to the doctor remains a mystery.”

 It’s not unheard of for the vice president to be prepared to assume the duties of the presidency while the chief executive undergoes a medical procedure.
 George H.W.
 Bush was briefly acting president in July 1985 as Ronald Reagan — at that point, the oldest person to hold the position — had surgery.
-But there was a big difference: the Reagan surgery was planned and telegraphed to congressional leaders in advance in accordance with the provisions of the 25th Amendment.
+But there was a big difference: The Reagan surgery was planned and telegraphed to congressional leaders in advance in accordance with the provisions of the Constitution’s 25th Amendment.
 Trump’s wasn’t, emerging only when reported by Schmidt.

 That such a step was considered, implying that Trump would be incapacitated, implies that something more dramatic was afoot than a simple annual physical.
 What, though, remains unclear.